-The Medical Expenditure Panel Survey (MEPS) provides nationally representative estimates of health care use, expenditures, sources of payment, and health insurance coverage for the U.S. civilian non-institutionalized population.
+The Medical Expenditure Panel Survey (MEPS) provides nationally representative estimates of health care use, expenditures, sources of payment, and health insurance coverage for the U.S. civilian noninstitutionalized population.
 The MEPS Household Component (HC) also provides estimates of respondents' health status, demographic and socio-economic characteristics, employment, access to care, and satisfaction with health care.
 Estimates can be produced for individuals, families, and selected population subgroups.
 The panel design of the survey, which includes 5 Rounds of interviews covering 2 full calendar years, provides data for examining person-level changes in selected variables such as expenditures, health insurance coverage, and health status.
 Using computer assisted personal interviewing (CAPI) technology, information about each household member is collected, and the survey builds on this information from interview to interview.
 All data for a sampled household are reported by a single household respondent.

-The MEPS-HC was initiated in 1996.
+The MEPS HC was initiated in 1996.
 Each year a new panel of sample households is selected.
 Because the data collected are comparable to those from earlier medical expenditure surveys conducted in 1977 and 1987, it is possible to analyze long-term trends.
-Each annual MEPS-HC sample size is about 15,000 households.
+Each annual MEPS HC sample size is about 15,000 households.
 Data can be analyzed at either the person or event level.
 Data must be weighted to produce national estimates.

-The set of households selected for each panel of the MEPS HC is a subsample of households participating in the previous year's National Health Interview Survey (NHIS) conducted by the National Center for Health Statistics.
-The NHIS sampling frame provides a nationally representative sample of the U.S. civilian non-institutionalized population and reflects an oversample of Blacks and Hispanics.
+The set of households selected for each panel of the MEPS HC is a subsample of households participating in the previous year's National Health Interview Survey (NHIS) conducted by the National Center for Health Statistics (NCHS).
+The NHIS sampling frame provides a nationally representative sample of the U.S. civilian noninstitutionalized population.
 In 2006, the NHIS implemented a new sample design, which included Asian persons in addition to households with Black and Hispanic persons in the oversampling of minority populations.
+NHIS introduced a new sample design in 2016 that discontinued oversampling of these minority groups.
 The linkage of the MEPS to the previous year's NHIS provides additional data for longitudinal analytic purposes.